Vibhish-101/SF_WO_Agent/README.md

 # Salesforce Work Order Agent Crew

 Welcome to the Salesforce Work Order Agent.
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
+This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework .
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation